recryptproject/qtumbook/part2/erc20-js.md

 Confusingly, there are two ways to invoke a method: `send` and `call`.
 These two names are inherited from Ethereum.
 A more descriptive way to name them is perhaps to call `send` "commit" and `call` "query".

-* `call` (or "query"): executes contract code on your own local `qtumd` node as a "simulation", returning results, but not changing the blockchain.
+* `call` (or "query"): executes contract code on your own local `recryptd` node as a "simulation", returning results, but not changing the blockchain.
 This is free.
 * `send` (or "commit"): creates an actual transaction that would execute code globally on the network, changing the blockchain.
 This costs gas.

-Next, we are going to mint some new tokens using qtumjs.
+Next, we are going to mint some new tokens using recryptjs.
 And because minting token changes the blockchain, we'll use `send`.

 # Mint Tokens With Send